ArinzeGit/Arinze-Owoh-Portfolio/projects/CSS Practice 2/README.md

 # CSS Practice 2
-## Context
+## Context and Description
-I did this project to practice HTML iframe element, CSS Flexbox, HTML tables, HTML audio elements and HTML pseudo-class.
+This project contains a table that responds to hover and click, a fixed button, audio, iframe and a CSS design using Flexbox.
+I used this project to practice HTML iframe element, CSS Flexbox, HTML tables, HTML audio elements and HTML pseudo-class.
 ## How to run
 * Ensure you have a modern web browser installed
 * Open the index.html file in your web browser